wtfnixin/JGL/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 *(Note: To access the Admin panel, manually navigate to `/admin` in the URL bar.
 It is completely hidden from the public UI to prevent audience snooping).*

+---

+## 📦 Production Deployment (Vercel)

+This application is optimized for Vercel Serverless deployment.

+1. Push your repository to GitHub.
+2. Import the project into Vercel.
+3. Supply your Environment Variables in the Vercel dashboard. **WARNING: Never prefix your Admin Password or Supabase Service Key with `NEXT_PUBLIC_`** as this bundles secrets into the public client JavaScript.
+4. Deploy.
+Vercel will aggressively cache your server components and optimize your assets.